duytran-git/CityGML-CityJSON/README.md

 * Extracts building and building part heights from the CityJSON data.
 * Returns a dictionary of building IDs and their corresponding heights.

 #### 3. height_distribution(bd_heights):

-* Categorizes the buildings based on their heights into four categories:
+* Categorizes the buildings based on their heights into 4 categories:

     '0-10m',